fury-gl/fury/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6, 3.7, 3.8, 3.9 and for PyPy.
-Check
-   https://github.com/fury-gl/fury/actions
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for supported Python versions (3.10+).
+Check https://github.com/fury-gl/fury/actions and make sure that the tests pass for all supported Python versions.